greg-torrington/var-app/README.md

 # Further work
 Further work to be done:

-    - error catch statements for when the user enters an incorrect address or node url.
+    1. Error catch statements for when the user enters an incorrect address or node url.

-    - allow better structure in the UI for less moving around when switching between table, explainer tool and input page.
+    2. Allow better structure in the UI for less moving around when switching between table, explainer tool and input page.